nick-prater/newstead-pre-school/content/policies/disciplinary.md

 4. For minor or isolated infringements of rules or expected behaviour, managers and supervisors should give employees informal advice, coaching and counselling as part of their supervisory duties.

-5. Where an employee.s conduct or performance fails to improve as a result of advice, coaching or counselling, or where the offence is more serious, then the disciplinary procedure will be applied.
+5. Where an employee's conduct or performance fails to improve as a result of advice, coaching or counselling, or where the offence is more serious, then the disciplinary procedure will be applied.

 6. A prompt and thorough investigation into the concerns will take place prior to a disciplinary meeting taking place.
 The employee will be informed that an investigation is taking place as soon as possible.